-Slot Die coating was originally developed in the early 1950s, and in 1951 Eastman Kodak Co. filed the first patent principles for Slot Die coating.
-Slot Die coating has a low operational cost and is an easily scaled processing technique for depositing thin and uniform films rapidly, while minimizing material waste.
-Slot Die coating technology is used to deposit a variety of liquid chemistries onto substrates of various materials such as glass, metal and polymers by precisely metering the process fluid and dispensing it at a controlled rate while the coating die is precisely moved relative to the substrate.
+Slot Die Coating was originally developed in the early 1950s, with a patent for first principles filed by Eastman Kodak Co. in 1951.
+Slot Die Coating has a low operational cost and is an easily scaled processing technique for depositing thin and uniform films rapidly with minimal material waste.
+Slot Die Coating technology is used to deposit a variety of liquid chemistries onto substrates of various materials such as glass, metal and polymers by precisely metering the process fluid and dispensing it at a controlled rate while the coating die is precisely moved relative to the substrate.

 SLOT DIE HEAD